How to challenge a decision

 - that they’ve not been able to make their re-determination decision in time

-If you request an appeal more than 31 calendar days after getting this letter, you should explain the reasons why you have not requested an appeal sooner.
-The First-tier Tribunal for Scotland will decide if they can accept your request.
+If you make an appeal more than 31 calendar days after getting this letter, you should explain the reasons why you have not made an appeal sooner.
+The First-tier Tribunal for Scotland will decide if they can accept your appeal.

-Sometimes the First-tier Tribunal will accept appeal requests made late if you provide a good reason and as long as you request it no more than one year after getting the re-determination letter.
-If you do not provide a good reason, the First-tier Tribunal may refuse your request.
+The First-tier Tribunal may accept your appeal if it is made late, as long as the Tribunal is satisfied that you had a good reason for making a late appeal, and your application to appeal is not made more than one year after getting this letter.
+If you do not provide a good reason, the First-tier Tribunal may refuse your appeal.

 There is a problem